greenrace666/blogsite/src/content/blog/bio.md

 - Results are often not guarantied and takes much effort to implement.
 Yet biology plays a very major role in our modern day-to-day life.
 - From bioinspired engineering solutions to vaccination, microbial products to food production, fixing climate change to synthetic evolution, we quite underestimate the impact of it in shaping our present world.
 - Hence, choosing biology, or any derivative of it, professionally would be a great choice if you are genuinely attracted to it.
-Many other useful traits mentioned in ___ would help you out a lot too.

 So basically, **#welikebio**